R-4D: Design

 The R-4D is a fuel-film cooled engine.
 Some of the fuel is injected longitudinally down the combustion chamber, where it forms a cooling film.

 The thruster's design has changed several times since its introduction.
 The original R-4D's combustion chamber was formed from an alloy of molybdenum, coated in a layer of disilicide.
 Later versions switched to a niobium alloy, for its greater ductility.
 Beginning with the R-4D-14, the design was changed again to use an iridium-lined rhenium combustion chamber, which provided greater resistance to high-temperature oxidization and promoted mixing of partially reacted gasses.

-The R-4D requires no igniter as it uses hypergolic fuel.
+The R-4D requires no igniter as it uses hypergolic propellants, which instantly combust when the fuel and oxidizer come into contact with each other.

-It is rated for up to one hour of continuous thrust, 40,000 seconds total, and 20,000 individual firings.
+It is rated for up to one hour of continuous thrust, 40,000 seconds total (over 11 hours), and 20,000 individual firings.